Published on August 22, 2016

 There was nothing left to do but to hurried put in the second spark plug — knowing that so many were still left unchanged — and run around the wing, lean into the cockpit, and flip the magneto switches to on.
 Then, he ran back around to the nose and gave the prop a mighty heave.
 The engine didn’t catch.
 He pulled on it again to spin it.
 Still nothing.
 Exasperated, he pulled again.
 And again.
 The engine wouldn’t start.
 Some of the remaining spark plugs, yet unchanged, were too fouled.

 With a final heave, he tried his last effort.
 Then the Austrian soldiers were on him.
 With nothing left to do, he put his hands up and surrendered.
-At first, the soldiers couldn’t believe that he had flown in all the way from France.
+At first, the soldiers couldn’t believe that he had flown all the way from France.
 The roundels on the wings and fuselage were clearly painted with the Tricoleur, however, and the man before them was definitely French.
 It would be days later that they would learn that he had dropped leaflets on Berlin.

 Prison and Escape

 Despite his capture.
 Lt.
 Marchal had set a new world record for distance — it was logged and reported variously as either 1,380 km or 1,410 km distance flown.
 He didn’t feel much like celebrating, however, as he was brought into a prison camp at Salzerbach.
 Lt.
 Marchal immediately decided to attempt an escape.
-For the next six months, he was shunted through a number of prison camps — moving against first to Landshut, then Ingolstadt, and finally to Magdeburg — in Scharnhorst prison in Germany.
+For the next six months, he was shunted through a number of prison camps — moving first to Landshut, then Ingolstadt, and finally to Magdeburg — in Scharnhorst prison in Germany.
 In that time, he attempted three escapes, once only being captured when a fellow escapee fell into the water and nearly drowned.
 To save him, Marchal was forced to reveal themselves to the German soldiers nearby.

 At Scharnhorst camp, he was interned with another famous French aviator, Roland Garros, another pilot well known to Marchal as they were both pioneering pilots together in prewar France.
 At once, the two began a plot their escape.
 Though Garros did not speak any German, Marchal was fluent, which they hoped would aid them in their attempt.
 They developed a plan to simply walk out of the camp at dusk while disguised as German officers.
-To do this, however, was no easy feat — they would have to develop uniforms which, in the evening light, could pass for the real thing.
+To do this, however, was no easy feat — they would have to develop uniforms that, in the evening light, could pass for the real thing.

 Lt.
 Marchal described how they made the uniforms in his own writing — notably, they chose the ranks of full colonels in hopes that they could use the elevated rank to reduce any potential inquiry or questioning: